 There is no actual “statute of limitations” passed by the Texas legislature that gives the limitations period for all suits.
 The phrase refers to the limited period of time to bring a suit to court, whether it is a divorce, personal injury, employment, or even criminal suit.
 Different types of suits have different limitations periods under the law.
 The period of time to bring a suit for a particular event is the limitations period.
 Once limitations runs out you generally cannot bring suit for that event.
-Statute of limitations periods are extremely important to Texas employment and divorce lawyers.
+Statute of limitations periods are extremely important to Texas labor and employment attorneys.

 The most common use of limitations in pop culture is in those criminal law and police shows like CSI or Law & Order.
 If you commit a crime and the limitations runs before you are charged with an offense related to your action then you cannot be tried for that crime.
 It’s one of those “technicalities” that allows criminals to get away with crimes on those shows.
 In civil cases the statute of limitations works the same way.
 If you are in a car accident, for example, and you decide to sue the other driver for damages, in Texas you generally have two years to file suit.
 Once that two years ends you generally cannot file suit for anything related to that car accident.